dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  ASCII2NC

    TC_STAT_CONFIG_FILE
-     Path to optional configuration file read by TCStat.
+     Path to configuration file read by tc_stat.
+     If unset, parm/met_config/TCStatConfig_wrapped will be used.

      | *Used by:* TCStat

    TC_RMW_CONFIG_FILE
-     Path to optional configuration file read by TCRMW.
+     Path to configuration file read by tc_rmw.
+     If unset, parm/met_config/TCRMWConfig_wrapped will be used.

      | *Used by:* TCRMW